plone/training/addons.rst

 ﻿Extend Plone with Add-ons
 ==========================

 There are more than a thousand addons for Plone.
-We will cover only a handfull today.
+We will cover only a handful today.

 * What types of addons are there